What Is Robert Pine's Net Worth?

 Early Years

-Born as Granville Whitelaw Pine on July 10, 1941 in New York City.
-He was the son of patent attorney Granville Martin Pine and his wife Virginia (Whitelaw).
+Robert Pine was born Granville Whitelaw Pine on July 10, 1941, in New York City.
+He is the son of patent attorney Granville Martin Pine and his wife Virginia (Whitelaw).

 Robert attended Scarsdale High School and participated in the theater program while a student there.
 He then entered Ohio Wesleyan University, a private liberal arts college in Delaware, Ohio, where he majored in pre-med as his life goal was to become a doctor.